Terms and Conditions

 9.1 The EU Commission provides a platform for online dispute resolution on the Internet at the following link: https://ec.europa.eu/consumers/odr

-This platform serves as a point of contact for the extrajudicial resolution of disputes arising from purchase contracts or online services in which a consumer is involved.
+This platform serves as a point of contact for the out-of-court resolution of disputes arising from online purchase or service contracts involving a consumer.

 9.2 The seller is neither obliged nor willing to participate in a dispute resolution procedure before a consumer arbitration board.